Chris Chaney: Biography

 Chaney was raised in Mill Valley, California.
 He attended Berklee College of Music, and then moved to Los Angeles in 1991 to pursue music and played at the L.A. jazz club The Baked Potato and the Dragonfly in Hollywood.
 Chaney was first invited to tour with Alanis Morissette in 1995 on the Jagged Little Pill Tour and continued to work with Morissette until 2001, appearing on three studio albums and two live albums.

 While working with Morissette, Chaney developed a reputation as a versatile professional bassist.
 He has since recorded and/or toured with a wide variety of artists.
 His next high-profile job was as the full-time replacement for Eric Avery in the 2002 reunion of Jane's Addiction, contributing to the album Strays.
-He then formed the band The Panic Channel with Jane's Addiction members Dave Navarro and Stephen Perkins; the group released the album (ONe) in 2006.
+He then formed the band The Panic Channel with Dave Navarro and Stephen Perkins of Jane's Addiction; the group released the album (ONe) in 2006.
 In 2006, he joined the band Taylor Hawkins and the Coattail Riders, formed by Taylor Hawkins of the Foo Fighters.
 Chaney and Hawkins had previously worked together in Morissette's band.
 The group released the albums Taylor Hawkins and the Coattail Riders in 2006 and Red Light Fever in 2010.
 Chaney is also bassist for all-star cover band Camp Freddy.

 Chaney has played with several recording artists and over 25 film scores and soundtracks.
 Artists include: Celine Dion, Eddie Vedder, Ozzy Osbourne, Michelle Branch, Ben Taylor, Eric Hutchinson, Carly Simon, Rob Zombie, Joe Satriani, Andrew W.K., Tommy Lee's Methods of Mayhem, and Will Hoge.
 He joined Johnny Rzeznik of The Goo Goo Dolls for the song "I'm Still Here" from soundtrack to the animated movie Treasure Planet.
 He is also featured on the 2007 album Little Voice by Sara Bareilles, and the 2008 album The Sound of Madness by Shinedown (replacing departed bassist Brad Stewart).
 Chaney has worked with James Stephen Hart on his project Burn Halo.

 Chaney is featured as the primary bassist on guitarist Slash's 2010 solo album, Slash.
 In March 2010, Slash described Chaney as a "godsend", stating: "Chris is just the best session player that I know so I called him up.
 I didn’t want to use Duff McKagan so I was tryin’ to think of bass players and Chris I’ve worked with so many times and he's easy going, and he learns quickly."

 In 2022, Chaney played bass on Beth Hart’s “A Tribute to Led Zeppelin” album and will join Eddie Vedder's band in the Earthlings tour.